gilbertaoe/PedalPi/README.md

 bash /home/pi/PedalPi/run.sh
 ```

-Once setup, when ever your raspberry pi starts up it will do :
+Once setup, when ever your raspberry pi starts up it will :
 + If wifi is connected properly, the git repo will pull the latest from master
 + src/pedalPiStart will be run